amol410/DataGrid/README.md

    git clone https://github.com/amol410/DataGrid.git

+5. If required go to the directory cd datagrid

-4. Open VsCode or Any other code editor and run these commands for creating files and executing them into database
+6. Open VsCode or Any other code editor and run these commands for creating files and executing them into database (if sqlite database shown in directory following commands not required)

    python manage.py makemigrations

    python manage.py migrate

+8. Runserver using following command

+   python manage.py runserver